carolinaah/DataBox/final_project_CarolinaArroyo.md

   The project is directed to the Mexican population with access to internet service.
 Because of this, one of the main challenges of the project will be to finish both the English and Spanish versions on time.

 ## Method
 The project will use a storytelling method.
-The story will have the objective of educating and emotionally engaing the reader.
-I will build the story using Shorthand.
+The story will have the objective of educating and emotionally engaging the reader.
+I will build the story using Shorthand and Scene VR.
 The data visualizations will be created in R Shiny, images will come from websites with images released under Creative Commons License such as pixabay or flickr and will depict emotional images of adolescents in Mexico.

 ## The Data